The Nation's Mayors to Bring United Front to Washington on Behalf of Cities, Metro Residents

-WASHINGTON, DC--(Marketwired - February 27, 2017) - On the heels of President Trump's joint address to Congress, U.S. mayors will travel to the nation's capital to press federal lawmakers on key issues important to people living in cities and their metropolitan areas -- particularly infrastructure investment, immigration & public safety and the impact of the repeal of the Affordable Care Act.
+WASHINGTON, DC--(Marketwired - March 01, 2017) - On the heels of President Trump's joint address to Congress, U.S. mayors are traveling to the nation's capital to press federal lawmakers including Senate Majority Leader Mitch McConnell, House Appropriations Committee Chair Rodney Frelinghuysen, House Democratic Leader Nancy Pelosi and House Transportation and Infrastructure Committee Chair Bill Shuster on key issues important to people living in cities and their metropolitan areas -- particularly infrastructure investment, immigration & public safety and the impact of the repeal of the Affordable Care Act.

-Under the leadership of U.S. Conference of Mayors (USCM) President Oklahoma City Mayor Mick Cornett, a bipartisan delegation of more than 30 mayors who serve in the organization's leadership will convene for meetings on Capitol Hill from Wednesday, March 1st to Friday, March 3rd to urge federal cooperation on their priorities.
+Under the leadership of U.S. Conference of Mayors (USCM) President Oklahoma City Mayor Mick Cornett, USCM Vice President New Orleans Mayor Mitch Landrieu, USCM Second Vice President Columbia (SC) Mayor Stephen Benjamin, a bipartisan delegation of more than 30 mayors who serve in the organization's leadership will convene for meetings on Capitol Hill on Thursday, March 2nd to urge federal cooperation on their priorities.
+See a select listing of the mayors' meetings below:

+EPA Secretary Scott Pruitt: 9:30am to 10am -- Capital Hilton Hotel - Federal Room

+House Transportation and Infrastructure Committee Chair Bill Shuster: 11am -- 2253 Rayburn

+Education Secretary Betsy De Vos: 3pm to 4pm, U.S. Dept. of Education -- 400 Maryland Ave, SW

-During their meetings mayors will stress that while cities are home to innovation, creativity and cultural diversity, they still need federal support to address crumbling infrastructure -- from roads and bridges to power grids and water systems -- as well as inadequate resources for many local programs that may be slated for budget cuts.
+During their meetings, the bipartisan organization of mayors will stress that while cities are home to innovation, creativity and cultural diversity, they still need federal support to address crumbling infrastructure -- from roads and bridges to power grids and water systems -- as well as inadequate resources for many local programs that may be slated for budget cuts.
+Mayors continue to push for comprehensive immigration reform, the retention of patient-protection provisions in the Affordable Care Act, as well as the preservation of municipal bonds and Community Development Block Grants for lower-income residents.

-The two-day leadership session will be held Capitol Hilton Hotel and is closed to press coverage.
-Mayors ARE AVAILABLE for one-on-one interviews upon request.
+The two-day leadership session will be held at the Capital Hilton hotel and all meetings are closed to press coverage.
+Mayors ARE AVAILABLE for one-on-one interviews upon request following their meetings by contacting Elena Temple at etemple@usmayors.org or Sara Durr at sara@durrcommunications.com.

 Oklahoma City (OK) Mayor Mick Cornett, USCM President